Grethe Meyer

 Grethe Henriette Kjældgaard Meyer (8 April 1918 – 25 June 2008) was a Danish architect and designer.
-She had her own design studio from 1960 where she designed product for the home, including cutlery.
+She had her own design studio from 1960 where she designed products for the home, including cutlery.
 Her dinnerware designs for Royal Copenhagen had a simple, timeless look.
-Grethe inspired many female architects and designers, pushing open the door to gender equality in the design industry.
+She inspired many female architects and designers, pushing open the door to gender equality in the design industry.
 Most productive in the late 1940s-70s, she focused not only on her pieces but on the consumers, noting that she wanted to produce high quality items that people could afford.
 Her work is exhibited internationally.